-We were warmly greeted by the General Manager and Director of Golf, Mr Jason Bangild.
-With a history as extensive as Gearhart’s, he graciously agreed to meet with us after our round to talk about the past, present and future of the golf course.
+We were warmly greeted by the General Manager and Director of Golf, Mr. Jason Bangild.
+With a history as extensive as Gearhart’s, he graciously agreed to meet with us after our round to talk about the past, present, and future of the golf course.

 The word links is in Gearhart’s name for a reason.
 The fairways are perfectly firm and fast, with plenty of sandy soil that provides excellent drainage which all give the course a true links feel.
 There are plenty of deep pot bunkers scattered here and there and being close to the ocean means the wind is always a factor.
 The fairways are full of fun knolls and gentle mounds and invite the player to play on the ground.
 The greens can be approached on the ground but are a little smaller than most links that we have played.
-But, to be honest, the size of the greens fits to the length of the course.
+But, to be honest, the size of the greens fits the length of the course.
 I was probably 20 yards short of the 8th hole (a great shortish par 5) and elected to putt.

 The layout runs north and south, so the prevailing westerly wind would always be a factor.
-But not for us today- it is mid-January, and we are extremely fortunate to have the most glorious weather with beautiful blue skies, and temperatures right around 12 degrees (lower 50’s F), which for the Oregon Coast this time of year is almost unheard-of.
+But not for us today- it is mid-January, and we are extremely fortunate to have the most glorious weather with beautiful blue skies, and temperatures right around 12 degrees (lower 50’s F), which for the Oregon Coast this time of year is almost unheard of.

 The front nine takes you out north of the clubhouse.
 We especially liked the 3rd hole, a short possibly drivable for some players par 4.
-We also really enjoyed the 8th, a reachable par 5 that takes you straight west towards the ocean, so wind would the deciding factor here.
+We also really enjoyed the 8th, a reachable par 5 that takes you straight west towards the ocean, so the wind would the deciding factor here.

 Between the 8th green and 9th tee is the Sand Bar, one of the greatest ‘halfway houses’ that we’ve ever seen.
-And, it is run by McMenamins, so you know the Ale’s are outstanding.
+And, it is run by McMenamins, so you know the Ales are outstanding.

 Starting with the 9th hole, the course heads down south of the clubhouse.
-The 10th is another short par 4, and the 11th is a monster of a par 3 at 221 yards.
+The 10th is another short par 4.
+And the 11th is a monster of a par 3 at 221 yards.
 Both holes afford incredible views of the Kelly House.